beeradmoore/Xam.Plugin.Mixpanel.Android/README.md

 ## Breaking Changes
 ### v5.6.5
 The Xam.Plugin.Mixpanel.Android.Mpmetrcis namespace has been renamed to Xam.Plugin.Mixpanel.Android.MPMetrics.

+## Missing Builds
+### 5.9.2 + 5.9.3
+These builds are not present in this repo or on nuget as they would [crash](https://github.com/mixpanel/mixpanel-android/search?q=Lorg%2Fjacoco%2Fagent%2Frt%2Finternal_8ff85ea%2FOffline&type=issues) on launch.
+This was resolved in 5.9.4.

 ## Build